Yutuc/technical-communications-project/README.md

 ### Markdown

 #### Why Markdown?
 First, you need to learn Markdown.
 Specifically, GitHub Flavored Markdown.
 Markdown is the most widely used lightweight markup language.
 Lightweight markup languages like Markdown are an important piece to static sites as they provide the content without having to learn more cumbersome languages like HTML and CSS.
-Additionally, out of the lightweight markup languages, Markdown has the "cleanest syntax" (Etter, 2016, p.
-21).
+Additionally, in Etter's opinion, out of the lightweight markup languages, Markdown has the "cleanest syntax".
 Markdown is great for creating content for static websites because it is quick, simple, and secure (Etter, 2016, p.
 26).
 However, it has drawbacks such as "limited features" (Etter, 2016, p.
 21), which makes customizing the aesthetics of your document difficult.
 Also, there is no universally agreed upon standard, which means users may have to convert their document to other Markdown flavors to make it compatible with certain websites (Etter, 2016, p.
 21).

 To reiterate, you can use either of the following links below to learn Markdown:
 - [GitHub Flavored Markdown](https://www.example.com)